Adamfarrow1/Smart-water-heater-controller/README.md

 # SD-SWHC
-Senior design project to create an app to control water heaters remotely.
+This project involves the development of a Smart Water Heater Controller using ESP32 technology.
+The goal was to create an energy-efficient system that could monitor and control water heater usage based on user-defined parameters and environmental data.

 # Developing using a Windows computer (limited see MacOS section for full functionality):